kiboschool/course-programming-2/src/lessons/classes-and-objects/aliasing-and-copying.md

 a = Point(0, 0)
 move_right_twice(a)
 print(a.x) # 2
 ```

-The object in `a` gets changed, because the `point` in the function that gets changed is the same as `a`.
+The object `a` gets changed, because the `point` in the function is the same as `a`.
 This is usually what we want, but we need to be aware of it.

-## Example
+## Example: Reflecting a point

 Let's write a helper function that gets the reflected version of a point.

-We'll reflect across the y axis (like flipping the point from left to right).
-We just need a point that is the same as the original but with the x coordinate multiplied by -1, so that points on the left are reflected to the right, and points on the right are reflected to the left, which is what we want for this example.
+We'll reflect across the y axis, flipping the point from left to right.
+We need a point that is the same as the original but with the x coordinate multiplied by -1, so that points on the left are reflected to the right, and points on the right are reflected to the left.

 ```python
 # the code here is wrong!
 def get_reflected_point(point):
     point.x *= -1
     return point
 ```

 The `get_reflected_point` is not written correctly!
 It does return a reflected point as we wanted, but it has "side effects" - it modifies the original point.
 In this case, we don't want aliasing.